 The Students First Office recognizes that there may be times when unexpected and extenuating circumstances affect your ability to complete the requirements returning from Academic Suspension.
 If this is the case, you may want to consider completing an Academic Dismissal Appeal.
 If your appeal is approved, you will be granted permission to continue at UNCG.
 You may also want to explore a Course Withdrawal Request if your circumstances occurred or worsened after the last day to withdraw from classes without academic penalty.

-Schedule an appointment with the Students First Office to speak with an advisor about your individual circumstances and assist with the appeal process.
-In addition, advisors in SFO are available to help you create a plan for academic recovery while you are sitting out for the year and upon your return to the University.
+Schedule an appointment with the Students First Office to speak with a staff member about your individual circumstances and receive assistance with the appeal process.
+In addition, SFO staff are available to help you create a plan for academic recovery while you are sitting out for the year and upon your return to the University.

 Returning from Academic Dismissal